 As a shareholder, it is important that you vote.
 Shareholders are encouraged to return their proxy or voting instruction form as soon as possible.
 As an alternative, shareholders may choose to vote by telephone or the Internet as provided for on the proxy or voting instruction form.
-Proxies must be received prior to 10:30 a.m.
-(Toronto time) on Thursday, June 25, 2020 or, if the Meeting is adjourned, prior to 10:30 a.m.
-(Toronto time) two business days prior to the date on which the Meeting is reconvened.
+Proxies must be received prior to 10:00 a.m.
+(Eastern Daylight Time) or 4:00 p.m.
+(Central European Summer Time) on Friday, June 25, 2021 or, if the Meeting is adjourned, prior to 10:00 a.m.
+(Eastern Daylight Time) or 4:00 p.m.
+(Central European Summer Time) two business days prior to the date on which the Meeting is reconvened.
 For more information on voting please see the section entitled Voting Information in the Circular.